Tips for Job Applicants

-A candidate will be disqualified for employment for any of the following reasons:
+A candidate may be disqualified for employment for any of the following reasons:

-- Any false statement of material fact in the application.
+- Any false statement of material fact during the screening process.

-- The candidate is or has been a member of an organization advocating the violent overthrow of the government of the United States.
+- The candidate is or has been a member of an organization advocating the violent overthrow of the United States or State of Georgia government.

 To determine potential disqualification, an individualized assessment as outlined in this policy must be conducted.